SAP-samples/xsa-cap-migration-using-basextn/README.md

 ## Step-5: Post Migration Changes
 Once the project is created, there are some adjustments we need to make manually as these are not currently handled by the Assistant.
  1. For the hana-shine-xsa project, make the following changes:
     - A folder named `unsupported_feature` has been created by the extension to contain file extensions that are not supported in SAP HANA Cloud.
 Delete this unsupported_feature folder from `core-db/src/data` folder.
+For more information on the unsupported features, please refer to this [link](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/design-time-content-compatibility).
     - Delete `synonyms/sys_rt.hdbsynonym` from `core-db/src` folder.
     - Replace the code in the `mta.yaml` with the below code.
 Replace `<Project Name>` with the name of your project.